-This card isn’t one to wow people in with a huge sign up bonus.
-I mean, right now you can get 15,000 Membership Rewards points for spending $1,000 in purchases in the first 3 months of having the card.
+This card doesn’t have a huge sign up bonus.
+You can get 20,000 Membership Rewards points for spending $1,000 in purchases in the first 3 months of having the card.
 There is also a $95 annual fee, that is not waived.
-As I mentioned above, we do have this card so American Express will give us 5,000 points referral bonus if you sign up with our link.
-Let us know if you want to sign up and we can email the link to you.
+As I mentioned above, we do have this card so American Express will give us 10,000 points referral bonus if you sign up with our link.

 Since Sharon will not take the time to remember which card to use for each category and she will not allow me to leave sticky notes on the cards in her wallet, I gladly give her this card for all her purchases.
 She does most of the supermarket shopping for the house so we are earning a bunch of points from that category.
 By using this card for her other everyday purchases, along with our other monthly subscription charges (i.e. Spotify, newspapers, etc.) it helps us meet the 30 transactions we need so we can earn.1.5x on everything we buy.